The Department of Biological and Agricultural Engineering of Louisiana State University,

 Baton Rouge, Louisiana, is seeking graduate students to pursue the Master of Science

-degree in Biological and Agricultural Engineering or the Ph.D. degree in Engineering
+degree in Biological and Agricultural Engineering or the Ph.D. degree in Biological

-Science with research in biological and agricultural engineering.
-Graduate assistantships
+Engineering or Engineering Science with research in biological and agricultural engineering.

 Graduate Research projects may be in the following specialties:

 Bioenvironmental Engineering: animal waste management, water quality, subsurface water management, hydrology, and irrigation

 Bioprocessing and Bioenergy Engineering: value-added processing, and byproducts utilization of Louisiana commodities

 Biosensors and Instrumentation: sensing and measurement systems for site-specific farming, animal, and biological systems